Special Group (India): Organisation

 The Special Group functions under the Directorate General of Security (DG Security) of Research and Analysis Wing (RAW), which is India's foreign intelligence agency.
 The unit serves under the command of the prime minister through the Cabinet Secretariat.
 Within RAW, the Secretary (Research) is responsible for the Special Group.

-The SG is primarily based at Chakrata in the state of Uttarakhand and Sarsawa in Uttar Pradesh, where it is headquartered.
+The SG is headquartered at Sarsawa in Uttar Pradesh.
 Its personnel are volunteers recruited from all the branches of the Indian Armed Forces, primarily from the Special Forces.
 After serving in the SG on deputation, its personnel return to their original units.
 SG personnel are distributed in three to four companies.
 An SG team is kept on high alert for contingencies round the clock.
-There are a total of 4 SG squadrons, with each squadron consisting of four troops.
+There are a total of four SG squadrons, with each squadron consisting of four troops.
 Each troop has a specialized skill-set.
 The SG has dedicated branches specialising in intelligence gathering, operational planning, communications and training.